Snizhana-DA/Portfolio_Projects/README.md

 ## 📌 How to Use These Projects
-Each repository contains a detailed `README.md` file with explanations, datasets, and visualization links.
+Each repository contains a detailed `README.md` file with explanations.